-Enable dynamic host reputation management This checkbox makes it possible to enable or disable the calculation of the reputation of hosts on the internal network.
+ON OFF This button makes it possible to enable or disable host reputation management.
 Alarms Major [0-20] Adjust the slider in order to define the weight of major alarms raised by a host in the calculation of its reputation.
 Minor [0-20] Adjust the slider in order to define the weight of minor alarms raised by a host in the calculation of its reputation.
 Antivirus Infected [0-100] Adjust the slider in order to define the weight of infected files detected for a host in the calculation of this host's reputation.
 Unknown [0-20] Adjust the slider in order to define the weight of files that could not be scanned (encrypted files, password-protected files, etc).
 Scan failed [0-20] Adjust the slider in order to define the weight of files for which the antivirus scan failed during the calculation of a host's reputation (corrupted file, corrupted antivirus base, etc.).
 Sandboxing Malicious [0-100] Adjust the slider in order to define the weight of malicious files detected for a host in the calculation of this host's reputation.
 Suspicious [0-100] Adjust the slider in order to define the weight of suspicious files detected for a host in the calculation of this host's reputation.
 Scan failed [0-20] Adjust the slider in order to define the weight of files for which sandboxing failed during the calculation of a host's reputation (e.g.: corrupted files).